canvas-medical/documentation/collections/_api/coverage.md

             type: array[json]
             description_for_all_endpoints: Issuer of the policy.
             create_and_update_description: >-
-              Two methods for passing this data are supported:
+              Two methods for specifying this data are supported:
                - sending an [**Organization**](/api/organization) reference in `payor[0].reference`
                ```json
                 "payor": [